 For some businesses, accepting ACH payments can result in lower processing fees than credit cards and is a great option for recurring payments.
 This cashless payment option is completed through the Automated Clearing House network and processed by transmitting bank routing and account information between the payor and business.

-This payment method is already widely in use, as this is the same system that 93% of Americans use to receive employer direct deposits.
-While not necessarily appropriate for a small retail business, this payment method makes a lot of sense in other sectors such as legal, healthcare, and more.
+This payment method is already widely in use, as this is the same Automated Clearing House (ACH) network that over 93% of US workers use to receive their payroll via direct deposit (an ACH credit).
+While not necessarily appropriate for a small retail business, this payment method makes a lot of sense in sectors such as legal, healthcare, and more.

 Checks